zvictor/PocketFlow-Typescript/docs/design_pattern/multi_agent.md

 Multiple [Agents](./flow.md) can work together by handling subtasks and communicating the progress.
 Communication between agents is typically implemented using message queues in shared storage.

+{% hint style="success" %}
-> Most of time, you don't need Multi-Agents.
+Most of time, you don't need Multi-Agents.
 Start with a simple solution first.
-{: .best-practice }
+{% endhint %}

 ### Example Agent Communication: Message Queue